aganesan94/ckad/Chapter-1-Basics/README.md

 # in the pod look at the "status" column using the following command
 kubectl get pods

-# Edit a pod
-# Change some parameters
-# Write to a file
+# Edit a pod, Change some parameters, Write to a file
 kubectl edit pod <pod-name>
 ```

+### Replication Controllers and Replica Sets

+* When pods die, they don't come back up automatically
+* Replication Controllers ensure that pods can be up and running if pods
+   get deleted.
+* They allow for load sharing within pods across multiple nodes in k8s
+  cluster
+* ReplicaSets are the new way to avoid the use cases as opposed to
+  Replication Controller